Farah-H/Plane-Project/README.md

 - If a StaffMember or a Passenger without the right permissions attempts to execute any of the above functionality , does this work?

-## Front end UI tests
+## Front end UI observations on iteration 1
-- Are the attributes in the ```__init__``` method validated e.g. a negative flight duration or an arrival time before the departure time
+- Are the attributes in the ```__init__``` method validated e.g. a negative flight duration or an arrival time before the departure time?

+ **This is handled with constraints in the DB**
 - Are the departure and arrival times going to be strings or datetime objects?

+**It will use a Datetime object**
 - Is the body method meant to be inside the Flight class?

-- Good handling of invalid options with except: continue block
-- Are the ifs and elifs in the loops?
-- Infinite loop when making choices?
+**No, this was a holdover from a previous iteration which has now been removed**
-    - Except statement only runs when a user inputs a non numeric, doesn't cover if the user inputs numbers that aren't 1, 2, or 3
+- Good handling of invalid options with except: continue block, however, the except statement only runs when a user inputs a non numeric.
+This means it doesn't cover if the user inputs numbers that aren't 1, 2, or 3

+**This has been changed to catch all possible user inputs**
+- Ifs and elifs aren't within the loops causing an infinite loop?

+**These blocks have been moved into the loops, amending the issue**
-- Check email address for the inclusion of the '@' character to validate it
+- Good check on the validity of the departure and landing destinations

-- Check for non yes or no responses to the minor question
+## Front end UI observations on iteration 2

 - When receiving the minor's date of birth we should check to see if they're young enough to be considered a minor , otherwise we could lose money (we should also specify the cutoff age before asking if they are travelling with any minors)

-- No message on what the user should input for ```departure_date```
-- Good check on the validity of the departure and landing destinations
-##
-## Passenger class tests
-- When initialised, are the passengers information for their Passport, Visa, and Ticket Number assigned correctly?
-- If we call the ```set_personal_info()``` method, are the attributes set accordingly
-    - Does this method handle invalid inputs e.g. having a date of birth in the future
-    - Can it cope with inputting information in different formats i.e. having dob be 01/01/1956 but also 01-01-1956 , and if not is it specified to the user which format is desired?
-    - Because this is a system to be used by people from all over the world, does it account for different dob orders i.e. "DD/MM/YYYY" vs "MM/DD/YYYY" in different countries, and if not does it make it clear which order the user should use when inputting this?
-- !Is it clear what the user is inputting for each attribute and what form it should take?
-## ?Security tests
-- Does the check_passport() function correctly identify valid and non valid passports i.e. checking the expiration date, or observations state they can't travel to certain countries, or their name/other personal details do not match the ones given at the airport
+- Does the security_check() function correctly identify valid and non valid passports i.e. checking the expiration date, or observations state they can't travel to certain countries, or their name/other personal details do not match the ones given at the airport

 - Can the check_visa() function correctly query the database to see if the destination country requires a visa?
     - Can the function then validate the user's visa